The graphical diagrams are known as valve timing diagram in automobile engineering.

 Valve Timing Diagram details

-The inlet valve is opened 10 to 30 degree in advance to the top dead center of the piston.
+The inlet valve is opened 10 to 30 degree in advance to the top dead centre of the piston.
 This will facilitate the inrush of fresh charge and out a rush of burnt gases.

 The inlet valve is then closed and compression stroke starts.